codeforamerica/honolulu_answers/README.md

 ### AWS Services Used
 #### OpsWorks

-AWS OpsWorks is an application management service that let's you model your application infrastructure and then takes care of provisioning Amazon EC2 instances.
+AWS OpsWorks is an application management service that let's you model your application infrastructure.
+It manages the provisioning of EC2 instances, integrates with VPC, ELB and Elastic IP and provides Auto Healing and Monitoring.
+OpsWorks can be configured to make calls to your Chef cookbooks for configuring servers, run deployments, etc.

 #### RDS
 Amazon's Relational Database Service takes care of all the DB administration, and let's you just work with the data store.
 We spun up a postgreSQL RDS instance, and then configure it to work with the Honolulu Answers Application.